We are certain that there’s been a garden at Grimsthorpe since the early 1500s and maybe even before that.

 The photograph above shows how the lawns were cut before the introduction of small petrol engines.
 The horse would have worn leather slippers to ensure that no hoof marks were made on the newly mown grass.

 There are no records left of the Tudor gardens, but a housekeeper’s book from the 1560s does mention payments made to part time female gardeners, called in to weed the ‘inner courts’.
 Early indications of how the gardens looked comes from a painting of c1700.
-Formal parterres and a long yew tunnel can be seen in addition to a bowling green and orchards.

 The kitchen garden is a favourite spot for many of our regular visitors.
 Tranquil and sheltered, it’s a great place to sit and read a book.